Share to: share facebook share twitter share wa share telegram print page

 The highest point in the Tatra Mountains that can be freely accessed by a labeled trail is Rysy.[20]

 Most of the peaks in the Western Tatras (on both sides of the border), including the main ridge are freely accessible by hiking trails.
 In the Slovak part of the Eastern Tatras, only seven peaks (out of 48 with prominence of at least 100 m) are accessible by hiking trails (Rysy, Svinica/Świnica, Slavkovský štít, Kriváň, Kôprovský štít, Východná Vysoká, and Jahňací štít).
 Two of these (Rysy and Svinica/Świnica) are located on the border with Poland and accessible from the Polish side.
 The rest of the peaks on the Slovak side (including the highest one, Gerlachovský štít) can only be accessed when accompanied by a certified mountain guide.
-UIAA members can climb them without a certified guide, but not using the normal (easiest) routes (from the III degree of difficulty).[citation needed]
+Members of UIAA mountain clubs can climb them without a certified guide.

 Human engagement